IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 grand_parent: Getting Started
 ---

-Insomina is the recommend tool to work with GraphQL,  start with the free version and upgrade to [Paid version](https://insomnia.rest/pricing/) as you needs grow.
-The free version provides all the basic listed bleow, upgrade to paid version for stronger collaboration.
+Insomina is the recommended tool to work with GraphQL.
+You can start with the free version and upgrade to the [paid version](https://insomnia.rest/pricing/) as your needs grow.
+The free version provides all the basic features listed below (or upgrade to the paid version for stronger collaboration):
 * Save and run queries
 * Browse schema
 * Import/Export queries for sharing